We have saved a total of for our clients

 • 4.
 Sign

-The notice takes the form of a letter, which we have kept straightforward, while still complying with the various requirements under the DMCA (the Digital Millennium Copyright Act 1998 in USA) for it to be a DMCA Take Down Notice.
+The notice takes the form of a letter to the ISP, which we have kept straightforward, while still complying with the various requirements under the DMCA (the Digital Millennium Copyright Act 1998 in USA) for it to be a DMCA Take Down Notice.

 The steps in DMCA copyright cases